Doctoral Programme on Drug Research and Diagnostics - Admission Criteria and Instructions for Applicants

 Assessment of applications

-The steering committee of the doctoral programme will evaluate the applications.
-The applicant’s motivation, merits, previous studies, and the ability to complete a doctoral degree, as well as the quality and feasibility of the research plan (drug research) are taken into consideration when selecting doctoral candidates.
-Applicants will be invited to interview after preliminary selection.
+The steering committee of the doctoral programme will assess the applications with the help of outside experts, when needed.
+The applicant’s motivation, merits, previous studies, and the ability to complete a doctoral degree, as well as the quality and feasibility of the research plan and supervisor and financial arrangements are taken into consideration when selecting doctoral researchers.
+Selection process is stepwise and applicants will be invited to interview after preliminary selection.
 The invitation will be sent by email.
+Interview will be evaluated together with the preliminary assessment of the application for final decision.
 Research proposals may be checked by using Turnitin Originality Check (system for electrical plagiarism detection) before the selection.

 Decisions

-The Dean of the Faculty of Medicine or Faculty of Science or Faculty of Technology decides on granting the right to study for a doctoral degree (1 January 2023 onwards) based on the proposals of the steering committees of the Doctoral Programmes.
-All applicants will be personally informed about the decisions by 30 November 2022 at the latest.
+The Dean of the Faculty of Medicine or Faculty of Science or Faculty of Technology decides on granting the right to study for a doctoral degree (1 January 2026 onwards) based on the proposals of the steering committee of the Doctoral Programme.
+The Head of the department decides on recruitment of the applicant for the position of a Doctoral researcher based on the proposal of the steering committee of the doctoral programme.
+Admission decisions are made by 28 November 2025.
+All applicants will be personally informed about the decisions.

 According to Finnish university legislation, a student may accept only one study place leading to a higher education degree in Finland during one academic term (autumn term 1 Aug – 31 Dec or spring term 1 Jan – 31 Jul).
 This rule applies to all higher education, i.e. Bachelor and Master level degrees awarded by Finnish universities of applied sciences, Bachelor and Master degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
 This regulation is not applied to study rights received in transfer student selections, from the Åland University of Applied Sciences, from the Police University College, and from institutions of higher education outside Finland.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku as instructed in the admission notification by 3 March 2023 at the latest.
-If the admitted applicant does not deliver the required certificates by the deadline, they forfeits the study right.
-Instructions on delivering certificates and country-specific requirements are available here: Instructions on delivering certificates and country-specific requirements
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 March 2026 at the latest.
+If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
+Instructions on delivering certificates and country-specific requirements.

 Appeal for rectification